 Remote work potentially provides greater schedule flexibility for employees, which can pay dividends to your company.
 It also requires greater trust and verification.
 Timekeeping systems and an automated PTO tracker can help ensure that both employer and employees get a fair shake.

 Include your policy in your employee handbook.
 Announce the new policy and provide an easy way for your employees to review the handbook.

 Require every employee to read the new handbook.
 Your HR team and payroll provider must understand the policy so they can administer it.

 Require each employee to sign an agreement.
 They acknowledge that they understand the policy and pledge to abide by it.
 Basically, they are promising not to abuse it.
 This is important for enforcement and legal compliance.
 If you fire an employee because they abuse your policy, you want documentation.

 Make sure your employees can access your employee handbook at any time.
 Employee self-service portals are the easiest way to handle this.
-They can check the policy from the HR dashboard.
-A mobile app is even more convenient.
+Employees can check the policy from the HR dashboard.
+A mobile app makes this process even more convenient.

 3. Use a Good PTO Tracking System

 Automated timekeeping with PTO tracking is a must.
-Especially if PTO increases with tenure.
+Especially if PTO increases with tenure or hours worked.
 Calculating it with spreadsheets is difficult.